Distillation: Vacuum distillation

-Short path and molecular distillation
+Molecular distillation

 Molecular distillation is vacuum distillation below the pressure of 0.01 torr.
-0.01 torr is one order of magnitude above high vacuum, where fluids are in the free molecular flow regime, i.e. the mean free path of molecules is comparable to the size of the equipment.
+0.01 torr is one order of magnitude above high vacuum, where fluids are in the free molecular flow regime, i.e., the mean free path of molecules is comparable to the size of the equipment.
 The gaseous phase no longer exerts significant pressure on the substance to be evaporated, and consequently, rate of evaporation no longer depends on pressure.
 That is, because the continuum assumptions of fluid dynamics no longer apply, mass transport is governed by molecular dynamics rather than fluid dynamics.
 Thus, a short path between the hot surface and the cold surface is necessary, typically by suspending a hot plate covered with a film of feed next to a cold plate with a line of sight in between.
 Molecular distillation is used industrially for purification of oils.

+Short path distillation

 Short path distillation is a distillation technique that involves the distillate travelling a short distance, often only a few centimeters, and is normally done at reduced pressure.
 A classic example would be a distillation involving the distillate travelling from one glass bulb to another, without the need for a condenser separating the two chambers.
 This technique is often used for compounds which are unstable at high temperatures or to purify small amounts of compound.
 The advantage is that the heating temperature can be considerably lower (at reduced pressure) than the boiling point of the liquid at standard pressure, and the distillate only has to travel a short distance before condensing.
 A short path ensures that little compound is lost on the sides of the apparatus.
-The Kugelrohr apparatus is a kind of short path distillation method which often contains multiple chambers to collect distillate fractions.